Hygge Interior Design: Secrets to a Warm and Cozy Home

 Adding accents in muted red, burnt orange, or mustard yellow can bring interest without overwhelming.
 Earth tones like olive green and warm browns also add richness to the room.

 Matte finishes often look softer than shiny ones.
 A mix of textures can keep the space from feeling flat even if the colors are calm.
 Thick curtains, plush cushions, and woven rugs enhance the color scheme with tactile appeal.
+If you’re selecting new flooring, check out our types of carpet guide to find the softest underfoot option.

 Blending Nature with Interior Hygge